pschatzmann/arduino-audio-tools/README.md

 ```
 Each stream has it's own configuration object that should be passed to the begin method.
 The defaultConfig() method is providing a default proposal which will usually "just work".
 Please consult
 the class documentation for the available configuration parameters.
+You can also easily adapt any provided examples: If you e.g. replace the I2SStream with the AnalogAudioStream class, you will get analog instead of digital output.

 Further examples can be found in the [Wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki/Examples).
 The library also provides a versatile [AudioPlayer](https://github.com/pschatzmann/arduino-audio-tools/wiki/The-Audio-Player-Class).